- Home

 Step back in time to Vienna in 1914 with this mysterious, romantic novel from Daniel Mason.
 The story tells the tale of a young medical student, Lucius, as he tries to survive the devastation of the First World War.

 After enlisting, Lucius’s dreams of saving lives on the battlefield are dashed when he’s posted to a remote, typhus-ravaged field hospital.
-Supplies have run out, doctors have fled, and it’s up to Lucius and a single remaining nurse to keep going.
+Supplies have run out, doctors have fled, and it’s up to Lucius and a single remaining nurse to keep it all going.
 But everything changes when an unconscious and mysterious soldier is found in the snow.

 Set amongst the golden ballrooms of Imperial Vienna and the icy forests of the Eastern Front, The Winter Soldier is a well-researched, beautifully written, and incredibly immersive novel.